Please login to enroll in this event.

 Can I take a bus there?

 Yes!
-The Arts Annex is located on East Campus, off of bus routes (C1, C2 & CSW) that run along Campus Drive.
+The Arts Annex is located by East Campus, off of bus routes (C1, C2 & CSW) that run along Campus Drive.

 Got another question we didn't answer here?
 Email us at firstname.lastname@example.org.

-For updates on new workshops, like us on Facebook! https://www.facebook.com/dukecreate
+For updates on new workshops, visit to https://arts.duke.edu/workshops/ or follow @DukeCreate on Instagram!

 |Time||6:00pm - 8:00pm|